Check out this Irish clip from 1971 to see what local residents of Westport thought of a group of hippies living on a nearby island.

 A group of twenty people, or "hippies" as they are called in the report, arrived on the island during the summer to live without the "paraphernalia or claptrap of 20th-century society".

-Now the three people that remain are determined to demonstrate that this is a feasible way of living - "we believe this is the way humans beings should live, together, peacefully, loving, and helping one another", explains group leader and British activist Sid Rawle.
+Now the three people that remain are determined to demonstrate that this is a feasible way of living - "we believe this is the way human beings should live, together, peacefully, loving, and helping one another", explains group leader and British activist Sid Rawle.

-On the mainland in Westport, the presence of the hippies is seen by many as a threat to the traditional way of life with local resident Ceura Alger describing the group as "a very bad influence on our youth".
+On the mainland in Westport, the presence of the hippies is seen by many as a threat to the traditional way of life, with local resident Ceura Alger describing the group as "a very bad influence on our youth".

 An anti-hippie organization has been set up in Westport with the support of many local residents, with some shopkeepers even refusing to serve the group if they come into the store.